Huntington Drug Dealer Sentenced to Prison

 Townsend opened three credit cards in his father’s name without authorization in the summer of 2007, while awaiting sentencing on unrelated, federal fraud charges.
 To further conceal the identity theft, Townsend opened a post office box in his father’s name and directed statements to be delivered to that box to avoid detection by his parents.

 This case was prosecuted as a part of the United States Attorney’s identity theft initiative.
-Please follow this link to the release announcing the initiative.

 Assistant United States Attorney Thomas C. Ryan handled the prosecution.
 The St. Albans Police Department conducted the investigation.